Quantum Mechanics and Spectroscopy in Chemistry

 - Detectors: Devices that measure the intensity of light.

-- Atomic spectroscopy: Studies the absorption and emission of light by atoms.
+- Atomic Absorption Spectroscopy (AAS): Measures the absorption of light by atoms in the gas phase.

 Data Analysis